sgothel/direct_bt/CONTRIBUTING.md

 The recommended method to contribute is to fork on an openly available git service, and then send pull requests to the main project.

-You can open issues on [Zafena ICT](https://ict.zafena.se/issues/) if you find any bugs/have questions.
+You can create new issues in our [Bugzilla DB](https://jausoft.com/bugzilla/describecomponents.cgi?product=Direct-BT), please [contact us](https://jausoft.com/) for a new bugzilla account via email to Sven Gothel <sgothel@jausoft.com>.

-If you'd rather not use github you are more than welcome to send git formatted patches to Xerxes Ranby <xerxes@zafena.se> or Sven Gothel <sgothel@jausoft.com>.
+If you'd rather not use an openly available git server, you are more than welcome to send git formatted patches to Sven Gothel <sgothel@jausoft.com> or Xerxes Ranby <xerxes@zafena.se>.

 Basic rules
 -----------